openeggbert/mind-net/CONTRIBUTING.md

 - [ ] Term, Note: The Save button should switch the textarea to rendered Markdown view.
 - [ ] After a new note is created, the note should be expanded.
 - [ ] Markdown editor: add emoji button
-- [ ] Markdown renderer: fix the styles
+- [ ] Markdown renderer: fix the styles - table, pre, code, ...
 - [ ] Make UI mobile friendly

 ### Plugin Slipbox